Senate Republicans Block Bill Protecting Access to Contraception

 And he has more floor action on reproductive rights penciled in, with a vote expected on legislation protecting in vitro fertilization later in June — although Republicans dismiss the drive as a political stunt.

-"Contraception is available in every state in America, and there's no legitimate effort to change that," said Republican Sen. Tommy Tuberville of Alabama.
+"Contraception is available in every state in America, and there's no legitimate effort to change that," said Sen. Tommy Tuberville, R-Ala.

 "Democrats are using their powers as the majority party to engage in fearmongering to further their own political agenda."